realworldocaml/book/en/prologue.md

-Happily, in the world of open-source software nothing stops alternative libraries from being written to supplement the compiler-supplied standard library, and this exactly what the Core distribution is.
+Happily, in the world of open-source software nothing stops alternative libraries from being written to supplement the compiler-supplied standard library, and this is exactly what the Core distribution is.

 Jane Street, a company that has been using OCaml for more than a decade, developed Core for its own internal use, but designed it from the start with an eye towards being a general-purpose standard library with very broad applicability.
-Like the OCaml language itself, Core is also engineered with correctness, reliability and performance in mind.
+Like the OCaml language itself, Core is engineered with correctness, reliability and performance in mind.

 Core is distributed with syntax extensions which provide useful new functionality to OCaml, and there are additional libraries such as the Async